 |Max Ice: 8-15-20 lbs||Max Ice: 20 lbs||Max Ice: 30 lbs|

 |Rating: 4.4||Rating: 4.4||Rating: 4.4|

 When you see the Yeti name on a cooler, you know that it has been thoroughly tested and approved by avid outdoorsmen.
 Yeti test their coolers to ensure they can withstand heat and cold.
 For many campers, hikers, and fisherman, they feel quality is worth the added price.
 The Hopper can hold both hot or cold items, The Hopper will also never sweat thanks to its high grade internal liner.
 One of the biggest selling points of any soft sided cooler is the storage size.
 When not in use, the cooler can be collapsed down and takes up a fraction of the size of comparable sized roto molded coolers.

 How Does The Yeti Hopper Compare to Other Soft Coolers?

-The Yeti Hopper 30 has the same DryHide Shell and RF welded seams as the 20, but it is larger.
-It has the ColdCell rubber foam on the sides and the bottom to ensure that you do not have wasted space.
-Most people love that it can hold ice for several days and they do take advantage of it by using it on long road trips or extended camping/fishing trips.
+The Yeti Hopper 30 has the same DryHide Shell and RF welded seams as the 20, but it is of course larger.
+It has the ColdCell rubber foam on the sides and the bottom to ensure minimum wasted space.
+Most love that it can hold ice for several days and take advantage of it by using it on long road trips or extended camping/fishing trips.
 However, because of the added size the Model 30 is more expensive than the Model 20 and will be a bit heavier when filled to capacity.
 Because this is slightly larger many find it as the perfect fishing cooler.
 Also Available In Multiple Colors⇒

 Is the Yeti Hopper, Soft Sided Cooler Worth It?